hummingbird-dev/HummingbirdTreeview.vue/README.md

 	```

 - *wildcardsearch*
+  "true" or "false".
 Adds an input field and some buttons to search for items.
 Wildcards are supported.
   Use exact terms or * as a wildcard.
 Examples: *polar (ends with), 8975* (starts with),
   *atlantic* (contains).
 Use || as "or" operation, e.g. 19* || 29*.
   Searches are case-insensitive.
 Click on SELECT or hit Enter.